XiaoChen1992/CPSCI-307/README.md

 No late work will be accepted without prior permission.
 If you contact me at least one business day before the due date (unless faced with an emergency) with appropriate requests for an extension and/or makeup assignments, you will be given additional time to make up late assignments equal to the time lost due to the unforeseen circumstance.

 **Any unexcused late (within 24 hours) will result 10% of score deduction for the assignment.
-For example, your raw assignment's score is 89, because of the late, the score will drop to 89 * 0.9 = 80.1.
+For example, your raw assignment's score is 89, because of the late, the score will drop to $ 89 \times 0.9 = 80.1$.
 If you submit your assignment late more than 24 hours, I will not accept it, the score will be 0.**

 ## Seeking Help

 ### Accommodations

 If you believe you may need accommodation for a disability, contact me privately within the first two weeks of the semester to discuss your specific needs.
 If you have not already done so, please contact Allen Harrison, Assistant Dean of Students for International Students and Accessibility, at 315-859-4021, or via email at aharriso@hamilton.edu.
 He is responsible for determining reasonable and appropriate accommodations for students with disabilities on a case-by-case basis.

+***Let me know if you need any kind of accommodations before  2024-09-06 (Friday).***

 ### Mental Health and Wellness